Observability Robustness under Sensor Failures: a Computational Perspective: Structure and Algorithm for Problem 1

 In the recursive tree for the $\kappa$th eigenvalue, each parent node has at most $r$ child nodes.
 Thus, the $\tau$th layer has at most $r^{\tau}$ nodes, $\tau=0,...,k_{\kappa}-1$.
 Hence, the total nodes in that tree is at most $\sum\nolimits_{\tau = 0}^{{k_\kappa} - 1} {{r^\tau}}=(r^{k_\kappa}-1)/(r-1) \to O({r^{{k_\kappa}-1}})< {r^{{k_\kappa}}}$ ($r\ge 3$).
 For each node, the rank update procedure incurs $O(k_\kappa ^2r\cdot r)$ using the singular value decomposition (Lines 6-7 of Algorithm \ref{alg1}).
 To obtain $Y^{(\kappa)}|_{\kappa=1}^p$, it incurs computational complexity $O(rn^3)$.
 Note that $k_{\kappa}\le \bar k$ for $\kappa =1,...,p$, and $p\le n$.
 Hence, the total computational complexity of Algorithm \ref{alg1} is at most $O({\bar k^2}{r^{\bar k+1}}n + r{n^3})$. $ \blacksquare$

-{\begin{remark} The above results show that, the computational intractability of Problem \ref{problem 1} is essentially caused by the increase of geometric multiplicities of eigenvalues of $A$, rather than the increase of dimensions of states or number of sensors.
-By contrast, from \cite{A.Ol2014Minimal,T2016On}, it is known that the minimal controllability problems discussed therein are NP-hard and cannot be approximated within a constant multiplicative factor even when the involved system has no repeated eigenvalues, which means that increases of system dimensions and number of actuators cause the exponential increase in the computation cost.
-To accelerate Algorithm \ref{alg1}, instead of directly generating $|\Omega_i^{(\tau)}|$ nodes for each $T_i^{(\tau)}$ in Lines 7-8, one could collect all the rows $J\subseteq \Omega_i^{(\tau)}$ that make $Y^{(\kappa)}_{\bar T_i^{(\tau)}\cup J}$ have rank $\tau+1$ as a single node, to reduce the number of possibly repeated nodes in the $\tau$th layer of the recursive tree. \end{remark} }
+{\begin{remark} The above results show that the computational intractability of Problem 1 is essentially caused by the increase of eigenvalue geometric multiplicities of $A$, rather than that of dimensions of states or number of sensors.
+By contrast, from \cite{A.Ol2014Minimal,T2016On}, it is known that the MCPs discussed therein are NP-hard even when the involved systems have no repeated eigenvalues.
+To accelerate Algorithm \ref{alg1}, one could remove the repeated elements from $\{\bar T_i^{\tau}|_{i=1}^{L_{\tau-1}}\}$ after Line 6, and collect all the rows $J\subseteq \Omega_i^{(\tau)}$ that make $Y^{(\kappa)}_{\bar T_i^{(\tau)}\cup J}$ have rank $\tau+1$ as a single node for each $T_i^{(\tau)}$ in Lines 7-8, to {\emph{reduce the number of repeated nodes}} in the $\tau$th layer of the recursive tree.